vmagnin/ForSudoku/README.md

 ### 1) Manual entry of a grid

 In this mode, sequentially enter cells one by one, starting from the left, as a comma separated line.
 Use any number `1` to `9` for known cells.
-If the cell in your reference pattern is still empty or unknown, enter either `0` (zero, recommended), or a blank space instead.
+For empty cells, enter either `0` (recommended), or a blank space instead.
 After typing the last cell in the current line (which is not followed by a comma), submit the line by `Enter`:

 ```shell